paplo-cmyk/git-java-lab/README.md

 ### 5. Open the Pull Request
 1. Go to **your fork** on the GitHub website.
+2. Change the branch to the one you have already created.
-2. Look for a notification bar that says **"Compare & pull request"** and click it.
+3. Look for a notification bar that says **"Compare & pull request"** and click it.
-3. Click the green **"Create pull request"** button.
+4. Click the green **"Create pull request"** button.

 <p align="center">
   <img src="images/GIT_PullRequest.png" width="60%">